-Charities are awarded a contract to do this, and they normally have to compete for the contract with other charities and with private businesses, often big outsourcing companies.
+Charities are awarded a contract to run public services and will normally have to compete with other charities and with private businesses, often big outsourcing companies, to win it.

-Charities do this because they think they can run the services well and provide a higher quality and more caring service than other providers, and this is an important way of helping the people they are trying to serve.
+Charities do this because they think they can run the services well and provide a higher-quality and more caring service than other providers, which is an important way of helping the people they are trying to serve.

-The fees that charities get for running these services often only just about cover the cost of running the service.
+The fees that charities get for running these services often only just cover their costs.
 Sometimes charities even have to subsidise the service from their own money, but they do this if they think it’s important for the people they’re supporting.
 If charities do make any extra money from the contract, they reinvest it in their cause.

-The vast majority of charities’ income from government is in the form of contracts for running services, but some charities get grants from the government instead or as well as contracts.
-Grants are money that the government or a council gives to a charity to support its work because they believe it is important.
-Grants are normally intended to support a certain part of a charity’s work, such as a local support service.
+Most charities’ income from government comes from contracts for running services, but some charities get grants instead or as well as contracts.
+Grants are money that the government or a council gives to a charity to support its work because they believe it’s important.
+Grants are normally intended to support a certain part of a charity’s work, such as a local health project.